 Dizziness is a disturbing symptom that describes a range of sensations like lightheadedness, wooziness, weakness, or disorientation, as if the surroundings are spinning.
+Many people describe this feeling as being light headed and dizzy, especially when symptoms come on suddenly.
 On the other hand, vomiting is forceful, throwing up all your stomach content through your mouth.

-Usually, dizziness and vomiting happen together, causing a temporary concern in most people.
-However, if they are recurring or persistent, seek immediate medical attention as they may cause far more illnesses.
+However, if you often woke up dizzy in morning and nauseous or experience repeated episodes, it may signal an underlying health issue that requires immediate medical attention as they may cause far more illnesses.
 Dizziness symptoms burden 15% to 20% of adults annually, leading to approximately 7.5 million people seeking medical evaluation each year.

 So, in this blog, we will explore sudden causes of dizziness and vomiting in women and men, including symptoms and preventive strategies.